MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Import your photos

-The first thing you need to do after setting up your preferences is to import the photos that will be used to construct the 3D model.
+The first thing you need to do after setting up your preferences is to import the photos that Metashape will use to construct the 3D model.

 - On the **Workflow** menu, select **Add Photos**, and then select the photos that you want to import.